Skip to Content

 • The Accountability in Government Efficiency Act, which would direct the Government Accountability Office to study the long-term financial, safety, and public health impacts of DOGE’s activities as well as its impact on the civil service.

-The House Appropriations Committee (the Committee I serve on) also released a website tracking all the vital federal investments that the Trump Administration has illegally frozen.
+The House Appropriations Committee (the Committee I serve on which determines federal spending) also released a website tracking all the vital federal investments that the Trump Administration has illegally frozen.
 Remember, this is funding that was already signed into law to pay for public safety, transportation, public health, and national security that Trump is now trying to withhold.
 As a senior Member of the Appropriations Committee, I’m making my voice heard in meetings and hearings to challenge this harmful, lawless overreach.
-You can read more here.
+You can read more here

 Litigation